 - Next, a specialized spinal needle is inserted in-between the bones and over the spinal area.
 The needle penetrates the spinal canal where the membrane that contains the cerebrospinal fluid is targeted.

-- Once the CSF gets collected, the sample is stored in the container and sent for testing.
+- Once the fluid is collected, the sample is stored in the container and sent for testing.

 - The area where the needle is applied is then covered up with the help of a small plaster.